 How Much Should You List Your Home For?

 According to data from the National Association of Realtors Profile of Home Buyers and Sellers, the median equity gain from a home sale in 2017 was $47,500.

 A good starting point is to use calculators online to get an estimate of what your home might be worth.
-These typically let you plug in basic home info, or your address, to determine a basic market value of your property.
+These typically let you plug in basic home info or your address to determine the basic market value of your property.

 But don’t stop there.
-You need to work in some other factors to determine a good selling price for your home.
+You need to work on some other factors to determine a good selling price for your home.

 - Review comparables of recently priced homes in your area, especially those close to your home

 - Focus on prices and sold homes similar in size, age, and that were listed or sold within the last 90 days